prompts indicate something that should be entered from the Bash command line, > prompts are inside MySQL itself.

 On CentOS 7:

-# systemctl stop mariadb # mysqld_safe --skip-grant-tables --skip-networking & # mysql -u root > use mysql; > update user set password=PASSWORD("InsertPasswordHere") where User='root'; where 'InsertPasswordHere' is a real password > flush privileges; > exit # systemctl stop mariadb # systemctl start mariadb |
+plaintext use mysql; update user set password=PASSWORD("InsertPasswordHere") where User='root'; where 'InsertPasswordHere' is a real password flush privileges; exit

-(Other systemd-based Linux distros may have similar commands depending whether they run actual MySQL or MariaDB; other init systems will be different)
+(Other systemd-based Linux distros may have similar commands depending on whether they run actual MySQL or MariaDB; other init systems will be different)

-Once you run mysql -u root -p and enter your password you will be presented with a prompt that tells you the program really running (MariaDB) and the database being used:
+Once you run a the command below and enter your password, you will be presented with a prompt that tells you the program really running (MariaDB) and the database is used:

-MariaDB [(none)]> |
+MariaDB [(none)]>

 List Your Databases